 Transparency: Set the transparency of the ClipMan interface.

-The formatting options allow you to automatically strip content from copied text such as HTML markup, certain words or phrases, extra horizontal or vertical spaces and more and, optionally, replace the stripped content with something else.
+The formatting options allow you to automatically strip content from copied text such as HTML markup, certain words or phrases, extra horizontal or vertical spaces and more and, optionally, replace what was stripped with something else.
 In addition to the default options, you can also add your own.

-Case conversion: You can choose to convert all copied text to “UPPER CASE“, “lower case“, or “Title Case“.
+Case conversion: You can choose to convert all copied text to “UPPER CASE”, “lower case”, “Title Case” or “Proper case”.

 You can add, edit and delete both strip and replace options.
 This section can be skipped if you have no intention of editing existing, or creating new expressions for stripping and replacing text.